openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCFinishNode.md

 ## Description

-This callback is called when a NPC finishes navigating a complete node during node-based movement.
+This callback is called when an NPC finishes navigating a complete node during node-based movement.

 | Name   | Description                                    |
 | ------ | ---------------------------------------------- |